Healthpoint

 Healthpoint is a public hospital and part of Mubadala’s Healthcare Network.

 Location

-Healthpoint is located at Zayed Sports City in Abu Dhabi, UAE.
+Healthpoint is located in Zayed Sports City in Abu Dhabi, UAE.

 Affiliation

 Healthpoint is a partner of US Children's National Medical Center and received the Gold Seal of Approval from the Joint Commission International (JCI).
 Healthpoint is also the official regional partner of Manchester City Football Club.